Skip to main content

 Funeral and burial fees can vary, from the cost of using a chapel for a service to the cost of burying the deceased.

-The costs for additional services, such as providing a coffin and care of the deceased person before the funeral, are payable to the funeral director.
+The costs for extra services, such as a coffin and care of the deceased person before the funeral, are payable to the funeral director.
 These costs can vary from one funeral director to another, so it is useful to get more than one quote and compare costs and services.
 Funeral directors should be able to give detailed price lists for you to take away.

 The 'disbursement' fees that funeral directors refer to are charges they make on behalf of others - for example, for doctor's certificates, a minister, newspaper announcements, flowers, or the crematorium.
 You can ask the funeral director for a written quotation explaining all of these fees.